dam5s/disk-space-usage/README.md

 ## Formatting

-We use a line length of `100` characters, which is good enough to show two files side by side on a modern 27 inch screen.
+We use a line length of `100` characters, which is good enough to show two files side by side on a modern 27-inch screen.
 Line length can be set in Jetbrains IDEs `Preferences > Editor > Code Style > Dart`.